Providing Mass Transit Injury Victims With A Voice

 Who is Eligible to Sue?

-Our MTA lawyers work with all parties injured in mass transit accidents, whether they were a passenger or employee at the time.
-Keep in mind that both are subject to New York’s three-year statute of limitations.
+An MTA accident lawyer at our firm work with all parties injured in mass transit accidents, whether they were a passenger or employee at the time.
+Keep in mind that both are subject to New York’s three-year statute of limitations — don’t wait to request a free consultation to learn your next steps.

 While your case is normally covered by New York’s workers’ compensation system, you may be able to sue if you experienced serious injuries that exceed what your employer will pay or feel dissatisfied with the medical care or general treatment you have received from your employer’s insurance company.
 You can also sue any third party associated with the transportation system such as a mechanic company or manufacturer.
 Feel free to contact our mass transit accident lawyer for further clarification.